MorganMcmillan/Pintity/README.md

 local player = entity()
 ```

 Components describe data and are added to entities.
+Components without data are called tags.

 ```lua
 -- A component is a name that matches to an entity's attribute.